Tonnyderrick/alx-airbnb-database/database-adv-script/README.md

 ### 2. Correlated Subquery: Users with More Than 3 Bookings
 This query uses a correlated subquery inside the `WHERE` clause.
 It checks for each user how many bookings they've made.
 If the count is greater than 3, that user is included in the result.

+# Aggregations and Window Functions

+This section contains SQL queries that demonstrate the use of aggregation and window functions to analyze data.

+## Files

+- `aggregations_and_window_functions.sql`: SQL queries using COUNT, GROUP BY, and window functions.
+- `README.md`: Explanation of the queries.

+## Queries

+### 1. Aggregation: Total Bookings Per User
+This query calculates the total number of bookings each user has made using `COUNT()` and `GROUP BY`.
+It uses a `LEFT JOIN` to ensure users with 0 bookings are included.

+### 2. Window Function: Rank Properties by Total Bookings
+This query ranks all properties based on how many bookings they have received.
+It uses the `RANK()` window function over the booking count, grouped by property.